 - Private lenders

-Each type of lender has their own pros and cons, and not every lender will offer every type of business financing.
-For example, banks and credit unions typically offer the most competitive interest rates on traditional business loans, but they can’t help you with a merchant cash advance.
-Credit unions may take a week or two to process a loan application, while an online lender will probably be able to do it within a few days.
+Each type of lender has its pros and cons.
+For instance, banks and credit unions often offer the best interest rates for traditional business loans, but they may not provide merchant cash advances.
+Credit unions might take a week or two to process a loan, while online lenders can usually approve one in just a few days.

-- Which lenders offer your preferred type of financing?
+- Which lenders offer that type of financing?

 The Canada Small Business Financing Program

-There’s one last thing that transport companies in Canada need to know about: the Canada Small Business Financing Program, or CSBFP.
-This is a program offered by the federal government to Canadian businesses with gross annual revenues of less than $10 million, to help them access loans of up to $1 million.
-The loans themselves don’t come from the government; the program instead makes it easier for small businesses to get loans from regular financial institutions, by sharing the risk with them.
+There’s one more important option for transportation companies in Canada: the Canada Small Business Financing Program (CSBFP).
+This federal program helps Canadian businesses with annual revenues under $10 million access loans of up to $1 million.
+The loans themselves don’t come directly from the government.
+Instead, the program makes it easier to get financing from traditional banks and credit unions by sharing the risk with them.